 Thinking of how to put together your invitation suite?
 Well, there are tons of options these days to choose from to design your invitation.
 One popular material to put in the mix?
 Vellum.

-Definition: Traditionally, vellum is a type of paper that is actually made from calfskin.
-But, today most vellum is made from cotton fibers.
+Vellum is a type of paper that is actually made from calfskin, however, today, most vellum is made from cotton fibers.
 It’s a smooth, translucent paper that comes in different weights from thin and delicate to sturdy.

-Vellum wedding invitations are a sleek, modern and versatile option.
+Vellum wedding invitations are a sleek, modern, and versatile option.
 But, there are a few things to know before you commit.
+Ahead, wedding planner Roxanne Bellamy and stationer Katie Fischer share everything to know about vellum wedding invitations.

 Meet the Expert